COINHOUSE TERMS AND CONDITIONS OF USE

 3. General provisions

-These TCUs govern the Services offered to any Client on the Website, remotely and through an Operator.
+These TCUs govern the Services offered to any Client on the Website and Mobile App, remotely and through an Operator.
 They constitute, together with the invoice, where applicable, the Special Conditions, the Transaction Notice, the Management Mandate and the Client Knowledge Questionnaire or any other document in lieu thereof, the only contractual documents binding on the Parties, to the exclusion of any other document (prospectus, presentation of Services, catalogues or photographs of Crypto-assets, etc.) which are only indicative and non-contractual.
 These TCU are applicable worldwide.

 The general terms and conditions of purchase or sale of legal entities cannot replace or supersede these TCU and cannot be invoked against COINHOUSE, notwithstanding any provisions to the contrary.